-j.
-Additional Information
+- j.
+Additional Information - i.

-- i.
 Patients on Special Airborne/Contact Precautions should not ambulate in the hallways or be in public spaces, even if masked. - ii.
 When the patient leaves the Airborne Infection Isolation room, close the room door and leave the Special Airborne/Contact Precautions sign on the door until the room has been cleaned. - k.
-Discontinuing Special Airborne/Contact Isolation - For guidelines regarding discontinuation of Special Airborne/ Contact precautions refer to the Inpatient Discontinuation of
+Discontinuing Special Airborne/Contact Isolation - For guidelines regarding discontinuation of Special Airborne/ Contact precautions for patients with COVID, refer to the Inpatient Discontinuation of Isolation Criteria for COVID Patients or the Outpatient Discontinuation of Isolation Criteria for COVID Patients. - Refer to Attachment 1 Type and Duration of Precautions Recommended for Selected Infections and Conditions for discontinuation criteria for other infections that require Special Airborne/Contact Precautions.